sosotechnologies/aws-documentation-ecr-jenkins/sosotech-docs/docs/weekly/CICD/cicd.md

 ## Jenkins
 - Ubuntu VERSION="20.04.6 LTS
 - TCP Port ***8080*** from Anywhere - IPv4 and IPv6
+- Add Port 8080 to your security groups

 ### Install
 If you have any issues, then: curl the IP address if you had any issues.